algorand/algorand-sdk-testing/README.md

 ## Integration test environment

 Algorand's [sandbox](https://github.com/algorand/sandbox) is used to manage several containers which work together to provide the test environment.
 This includes `algod`, `kmd`, `indexer` and a `postgres` database.
 The services run on specific ports with specific API tokens.
-Refer to [.env](.env) and the [sandbox'es docker-compose.yml](https://github.com/algorand/sandbox/blob/master/docker-compose.yml) for how these are configured.
+Refer to [.env](.env) and to [sandbox'es docker-compose.yml](https://github.com/algorand/sandbox/blob/master/docker-compose.yml) for how these are configured.

 ![Integration Test Environment](docs/SDK%20Test%20Environment.png)

-### Start the test environment
+### Managing the test environment

-There are a number of [scripts](scripts/) to help with managing the test environment.
-The names should help you understand what they do, but to get started simply run **up.sh** to bring up a new environment, and **down.sh** to shut it down.

-When starting the environment we avoid using the cache intentionally.
-It uses the go-algorand nightly build, and we want to ensure that the containers are always running against the most recent nightly build.
-In the future these scripts should be improved, but for now we completely avoid using cached docker containers to ensure that we don't accidentally run against a stale environment.
+[up.sh](scripts/up.sh) is used to bring up the test environment.
+Not surprisingly, [down.sh](scripts/down.sh) brings it all down.

+When starting the environment we default using `go-algorand`'s nightly build.
+If you're interested in running tests against a specific branch of `go-algorand`, you should set `TYPE="source"` in `.env` and set `ALGOD_URL`, and either `ALGOD_BRANCH` or `ALGOD_SHA` appropriately.

+`indexer` and even the `sandbox` itself can be configured similarly through `.env`.